Matanbenami12/Identify_small_objects_SSD/README.md

 So let's begin.

-We are going to cover how to create the TFRecord files that we need to train an object detection model. for tjat go to `steps derctory` and make sure you are create the required TFRecord files from this data.
+We are going to cover how to create the TFRecord files that we need to train an object detection model.

+Go to `Steps derctory` and make sure you are create the required TFRecord files from those steps.

- after u finish u are ready to tarinin ou model go to research/object_detection/lagcy/train.py
+After we make our own TFRecord files we are ready to tarinin our model, navigate to # research/object_detection/lagcy/train.py # that directory  in your terminal/cmd.exe